zenOfBass/microwave-research/sweeping/readme.md

 ## Usage
 1. **Connecting to MegiQ**
-   - Ensure that the MegiQ VNA software is properly connected.
+   - Ensure that the MegiQ VNA software is and API are installed correctly.
 2. **Connecting to Antennas**
    - Connect an Arduino board to the specified COM port.
    - The program will establish a connection to the antennas.